vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations-logs/Get-vRLIAuthenticationWSA.md

 ## Synopsis

-Get configuration of Workspace ONE Access
+Get authentication configuration of Workspace ONE Access

 ## Syntax